 Virexxa has been granted an Orphan Drug Designation by the FDA for treatment of progesterone receptor negative endometrial cancer in conjunction with progesterone therapy.
+In model cases, Virexxa efficiently induces expression of both PrA and PrB and supports effective progestin therapy in PrR-negative endometrial cancer cases.
 Because of the extensive clinical testing of sodium cridanimod for immunomodulatory purposes indicating that sodium cridanimod is safe and well-tolerated as a drug, we were able to proceed directly to a Phase II clinical in the United States.
 This study is currently active under the same IND (through Pharmsynthez/Kevelt) in Belarus and Ukraine.
+Of six (6) evaluable patients, four (4) patients responded to Virexxa.
+Stable disease for at least six (6) weeks was observed in four (4) patients and one (1) patient continues to receive experimental treatment one (1) year after commencing treatment.
+One (1) patient with stable disease was withdrawn from the study.